 Bubonic plague, which the bacterium Yersinia pestis causes, is infamous due to historical pandemics.
 Today, however, it is treatable using a range of antibiotics — as long as the treatment begins swiftly.

-Untreated plague is fatal in around 50–60% of cases.
+Untreated plague is fatal in around

 In the 1300s, bubonic plague killed around one-third of the people in Europe.
 Otherwise known as Black Death, it was one of three major pandemics involving the plague.